 State Police to Hold Sobriety Checkpoint

-The cost of a safe ride home is cheap.
-Download NHTSA’s SaferRide mobile app available for Android and Apple devices.
+The cost of a ride home is cheap.
+Download NHTSA’s SaferRide mobile app available for Android and Apple devices or one of the rideshare apps.
 Drivers caught driving impaired can expect the impact of a DUI arrest to include jail time, fines, fees, DUI classes, license suspensions and other expenses that can exceed $10,000.

 The Maryland State Police would like to wish everyone a safe and sober holiday season.